 Performs duties and responsibilities commensurate with assigned functional area which may include, but are not limited to, any combination of the following tasks:

-The recruitment process begins by completing an online application - available on the city's jobs page when positions are open.
+The recruitment process begins by completing an online application - available on the city's jobs page.
 Those who meet minimum qualifications may be invited to an oral board interview and may proceed to a background investigation.

 The background investigation and polygraph examination focus on criminal activity; drug use/trafficking; honesty; misconduct in previous employment positions; discharge from the military service for other than honorable conditions.

 Final candidates may be invited to a psychological examination; pre-employment medical examination and a pre-employment drug test.
 Out-of-State applicants are responsible for any expenses incurred.
 However, Personnel Unit staff try to schedule convenient and efficient testing and examinations to hold applicants' travel costs to a minimum.

 For additional testing information, please contact the Police Personnel & Background Investigations Unit at 480-312-1933.

 The Scottsdale Police Personnel & Background Investigations Unit reserves the right to change this process.
 All test dates are tentative and subject to change.
 Test dates may be cancelled on short notice.
 Invitations to test may be rescinded at any time without advance notice.

 The Detention Officer position is a great place to start a career in law enforcement.
 It is an impressive employment option if you want to gain training while you work.
 You can expect on-the-job training, defensive tactics training, and may receive firearms training as well.
 You can gain valuable experience and knowledge which may assist you in testing for other positions within our department, if you so desire.